-One of the biggest concerns of adoptive parents is whether the adopted child fit in the family.
+One of the biggest concerns of adoptive parents is whether the adopted child fits in the family.
 No matter how confident they are and how excited they are, they tend to look at the child and wonder what if he or she does not fit in the family?
 It is a perfectly normal and common concern, more so if you have another child.
 It is obviously crucial for the child’s well-being and development to bond well with the parents and siblings if any.
 But before you go around over-burdening yourself with the query, why not think of another instead.
 What if he fits in perfectly?
-Instead of breeding negative thoughts, why not ensure all the positivity you can in welcoming the child in your family.
+Instead of breeding negative thoughts, why not ensure all the positivity you can in welcoming the child into your family.
 And then take care of all the necessary precautions.
-Parents need to know and be concerned about the only essential things about adoption – love, care, affection and proper bonding with the child.
+Parents need to know and be concerned about the only essential things about adoption – love, care, affection, and proper bonding with the child.
 As long as you bond very well with the child, he will fit right in.

 Let’s discuss a few ways to get your adopted child fit in the family.